lukasweidich/cv-template/README.md

 # cv-template
-LaTeX template for creating a modern cv and coverletter
+LaTeX template for creating a modern cv and coverletter, based on [Awesome-CV](https://github.com/posquit0/Awesome-CV)